Mikanbu/VLCMediaLibraryKit/README.md

 **Notes:**

-Currently build by default for the following architectures:
+Currently builds by default for the following architectures:

 ```
 * armv7